sentenz/convention/internal/about/software-design-principles.md

     In this revised example, the `Customer` class only communicates with two objects that are passed in as parameters, and does not have direct knowledge of them.
 This reduces the coupling between objects and promotes loose coupling, which can improve maintainability, flexibility, and modularity.

     Overall, the LoD is a useful guideline for promoting good design practices and reducing coupling between objects.
-By limiting the interactions between objects, the LoD can help improve the overall design of a system and make it easier to maintain and modify.
+By limiting the interactions between objects, the LoD can help improve the design of a system and make it easier to maintain and modify.

 #### 1.1.16.
 Law of Conservation of Complexity